ajahne/blog/_drafts/2018-07-21-accelerate-notes.md

 - Have automated tests that are reliable

 ## Chapter 5: Architecture
-- focus on deployability and testability
+- Focus on deployability and testability
-- We can do most of our testing without requiring an integrated environment (I.e. staging)
+- We can do most of our testing without requiring an integrated environment (i.e. staging)
 - We can deploy or release our app independent of other services it depends on
 - Systems must be loosely coupled: that is, can be changed and validated independently of each other
-- Pg 62 has nice breakdown
+- Pg 62 has nice breakdown of loosely coupled architecture
 - Note to self: require minimum communication between teams for deployment
-- Whoa this is so true, I’ve read it before, but now I see it: “organizations which Edith systems are constrained to produce designs which are copies of the communication structure of the organization
+- Whoa this is so true, I’ve read it before, but now I see it: “organizations which designs systems are constrained to produce designs which are copies of the communication structure of the organization"
 - Goal: architecture should support the ability of teams to get their work done - from design to deployment - without requiring high-bandwidth communication between teams
-- Metric: number of deploys per day per developer (let’s get this up)
+- Metric: number of deploys per day per developer (_let’s get this up_)
-- Factors that predict high delivery performance: goal-oriented generative culture, modular architecture, CD, effective leadership
+- Factors that predict high delivery performance:
+  - goal-oriented generative culture
+  - modular architecture
+  - CD
+  - effective leadership
-- Explore this: allow teams to choose their own tools (mostly teams do, but what about standard languages?
+- _Explore this_: allow teams to choose their own tools (mostly teams do, but what about standard languages?
 Ahhh, standardize the language within the team, less about cross-team)
 - Architects should focus on engineers and outcomes, not tools and technologies
 - Tools and technologies must help people achieve outcomes and enable behaviors we care about

 ## Chapter 6: Integrating Infosec into the Delivery Lifecycle
-- get developers familiar with OWASP Top 10 and how to prevent them
+- _Note to self: Get developers familiar with OWASP Top 10 and how to prevent them_
 - Research shows building security into software development not only improves delivery performance, but also improves security quality
-- Have security reviews conducted for all major features - in such a way that doesn’t slow down development process (how?)
+- Have security reviews conducted for all major features - in such a way that doesn’t slow down development process (_how do we do this?_)
 - Infosec experts should be part of entire process from the beginning: design, attend and provide feedback on demos, ensure security features are tested as part of the automated test suite
 - Infosec needs to provide training, developers have to be aware of security issues
-- Be rugged
+- Be "Rugged"

 ## Chapter 7: Management Practices for Software
-- note to self: check out the lean software development book series
+- _Note to self: check out the lean software development book series_
 - Lean management: limit Work in progress (what is this?), visual management, feedback from production, lightweight change approvals
-- Note to self: we do have visual displays (Kanban), but no info on quality and productivity, failures or defect rates
+- _Note to self: we do have visual displays (Kanban), but no info on quality and productivity, failures or defect rates_
 - N2S: look up better visual displays
 - Lean management decreases burnout, leads to a more generative culture, and improves software delivery performance
-- Limiting WIP(looked it up) is about reducing the current work in progress to focus the team, reduce team overload, reduce context switching, locate bottlenecks faster
+- Limiting WIP (looked it up) is about reducing the current work in progress to focus the team, reduce team overload, reduce context switching, locate bottlenecks faster
-- Approval by an external body does not work with any increase stability of production systems - it slows things down, shown to be worse than having no change approval process at all
+- Approval by an external body does not correlate with any increased stability of production systems - it slows things down, shown to be worse than having no change approval process at all
 - Recommendation: use lightweight change approval process based on peer review, combined with a deployment pipeline to detect and reject bad changes
-- Note to self: breakdown what needs review and what does not
+- _Note to self: breakdown what needs review and what does not_
 - Deployment pipeline is mission critical
 - Change acceptance board is risk management theatre

 ## Chapter 8: Product Development
-- most agile is faux agile
+- Most agile is faux agile
 - Lean emphasizes testing product design and business model by performing user feedback frequently
 - Take an experimental approach to product development - build and validate prototypes from the beginning, work in small batches, evolve and pivot business models early and often
 - Slice products and features into small batches that can be released in a week